On distributional symmetries on the CAR algebra: Preliminaries

-We will say that a state $\om$ on ${\rm CAR}(\bz)$ is \emph{rotatable} if it is invariant under the above action of $\mathbb{O}_\bz$, namely if $\om\circ\rho_O=\om$ for every $O\in\mathbb{O}_\bz$.
+$\{e_i: i\in\bz\}$ being the canonical orthonormal basis of $\ell_2(\bz)$.\\ We will say that a state $\om$ on ${\rm CAR}(\bz)$ is \emph{rotatable} if it is invariant under the above action of $\mathbb{O}_\bz$, namely if $\om\circ\rho_O=\om$ for every $O\in\mathbb{O}_\bz$.
 The set of all rotatable states will be denoted by $\cs^{\bo_\bz}(\carf(\bz))$.
-The terminology comes from Classical Probability in that the finite-dimensional distributions of the process corresponding to such a state will be invariant under orthogonal transformations thanks to \eqref{corresp}.
+The terminology comes from Classical Probability in that the finite-dimensional distributions of the process corresponding to such a state will be invariant under orthogonal transformations thanks to \eqref{corresp}.\\ At this point it is also worth noting that the states we are going to consider in this paper are all automatically even because stationarity implies evenness, {\it cf.} Example 5.2.21 in \cite{BR2}.\\